mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/beta-jenkins/4.0.0-2.204.2-beta/custom-install/index.md

 }
 ```

-## Installing additional plugins
+## Installing additional plug-ins

-With the `additional-plugins` option you can specify a space sperated list of addtional Jenkins plugins to be installed into the Jenkins master.
+With the `additional-plugins` option you can specify a space sperated list of addtional Jenkins plug-ins to be installed into the Jenkins master.
 This list will be populated on the Jenkins master when teh bootstrap script runs (at container launch time).
 ```json
 {
     "service": {